Developer notes to the user

 All were presented on very beautiful, very analogue 16mm from the back of the room.
 No projection room, no digital sound.
 Experimental idea, 1 person, 2, projectors and 12 films.

-Today, the event includes over 120 international films presented at cinemas, galleries, cafes and bars across Perth.
-It attracts 12,000 patrons and 50 national and international guests over 13 days.
+Today, the event includes over 200 international films presented at cinemas and bars across Perth and Fremantle.
+Combined with our moving image art collaborations at the Fremantle Arts Centre and our XR:WA games and VR expo, Revelation attracts around 22,000 patrons and 50 national and international guests over 13 days.

 Revelation also includes a unique Academic component (introduced in 2012), industry discussion sessions, live performances, masterclasses, visual art exhibitions and other hybrid activity generated by the event or independent curators.
 Revelation always welcomes independently curated or initiated programs and ideas and actively embraces creative professional development and mentoring opportunities.